 Student Life

 Over fifty clubs and societies are active in Maynooth, providing many opportunities for students to get involved in social, cultural, and sporting activities.
-Student-run clubs form the core of the sports and recreation programmes.
+Student-run clubs form the core of the sports and recreation programs.
 The clubs and societies bring the campus to life in the evenings with events to suit everyone.
 The indoor sports hall and fully-equipped gymnasium accommodate a wide variety of indoor sporting activities including badminton, basketball, fencing, karate and racquet-ball.
 The sports hall is also the venue for the weekly aerobics and circuit training sessions.

 Maynooth has a swimming pool as well as numerous playing fields which cater to outdoor sports such as hurling, soccer, camogie and rugby.
 The Canoe & Kayak Club make good use of the nearby River Liffey.
 There are a wide range of societies managed by students such as political parties, art, craft and design, comedy, music, drama, games and history.
 There is also a very active international student society that arranges social evenings and events for students.